The Two Gentlemen of Verona (2016)

 Sun & Moon Theatre presents a vibrant new production of The Two Gentlemen of Verona.
 Updated to the late 1950s and early 1960s, this adaptation predominantly takes place in a 1960s university in a colourful ‘Swinging London’ vision of Shakespeare’s Milan.
 This production explores the changeability of ‘love’ in youth with humour, melancholy and bite, focusing on what matters most when growing up – your friendships, your desires, and yourself.
 One of Shakespeare’s first and most wildly underrated plays, prepare to be entertained by the follies of youth and transported back nearly 60 years in time.

-Directed and produced by Melissa Barrett & David Johnson
+Directed by Melissa Barrett & David Johnson

 Cast